wdemp/CSA-Study-Guide/README.md

 Network Access Control

 Utilizing the NACL is one of the most basic forms of securing a network, there are many other layers of protection that must be added to the network but this is a good place to start.
+This helps CSA's with limiting network access to to authorized personel onlyand ensuring that systems accessing the organizations network meet basic security requirements.